Primary (English Medium) PGDE

 What is special about this course?

-This course is offered at ten of our partner colleges who work in partnership with their local authority.
-It is also offered in partnership with the Scottish Borders council for applicants based in the Borders and registered through Moray College UHI.
+This course is offered at eight of our partner colleges who work in partnership with their local authority.
+It is also offered in partnership with the Scottish Borders council for applicants based in the Borders and registered through UHI Moray.
 You will be required to have a home or term-time address in the local authority area of your chosen campus.
 Graduates of the course will hold provisional registration as a Primary Teacher with the General Teaching Council for Scotland.

 You will benefit from studying in small, locally based groups while collaborating remotely with other student teachers and tutors across the university’s network of colleges.
 The programme overlaps significantly with the PGDE Secondary to offer a cross-sector perspective.